By Clyde Hughes | AC JosepH Media

 “While there, I served as the agency’s cultural competency representative and on the Board of Trustees for the New Jersey Coalition Against Sexual Assault,” Martin said.
 “Although working with individuals affected by domestic violence and sexual assault were pretty rewarding, my desire to work with children increased.

-“After 11 years with Salem County Women’s Services, a counseling position, at the school became available.
-Working as a school counselor, HIB, and SAC coordinator gives me opportunities to advocate and provide a safe haven for children,” Martin said.
+“After 11 years with Salem County Women’s Services, a counseling position at the school became available.
+Working as a school counselor, HIB and the SAC coordinator gives me opportunities to advocate and provide a safe haven for children,” Martin said.

-Martin said one of the things she found surprising in her run for council was actually convincing people how important their vote really was.
-She said she was taken aback by the negative comments during the campaign but was determined to remain uplifting.
+Martin said one of the things she found surprising in her run for council was actually convincing people of how important their vote really was.
+She said she was taken aback by the negative comments made during the campaign, but was determined to remain uplifting.